 - Recursive structures exist (sometimes hidden) in nature and therefore in data! - It's mentally and sometimes computationally more efficient to process recursive structures using recursion. - Sometimes, the recursive definition is easier to understand or write, even if it is computationally slower.

 Today: Recursion

-re-cur-sion
+Recursive function calls itself, directly or indirectly

+re·cur·sion

-/riˈkərZHən/ ••
+/riˈkərZHən/ •>

 noun MATHEMATICS LINGUISTICS

 the repeated application of a recursive procedure or definition.